kweezo/InsertName/README.md

     > I concluded that I had to reset my pc for whatever reason lol

-*Shoutout to https://developer.nvidia.com/blog/vulkan-dos-donts/ gotta be on my favorite genders*
+*Shoutout to https://developer.nvidia.com/blog/vulkan-dos-donts/ gotta be of my favorite genders*